Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Setup

-We have belaboured this well-known statement about unitarity because it is crucial in the computation of the next-to-leading order contributions to the eikonal expansion performed in the present work.
-On the one hand unitarity provides conditions under which the expressions for the amplitudes involved are dramatically simplified.
+We have belaboured this well-known statement about unitarity because it is crucial in the computation of the next-to-leading order contributions to the Regge kinematics considered in the present work.
+On the one hand, unitarity provides conditions under which the expressions for the amplitudes involved are dramatically simplified.
 On the other hand, unitarity ensures that the cross-diagram does not contribute to the double-scattering amplitude, as described in \cref{crossed}